 What hospital programs does Cumberland offer?

-We specialize in Chronic Illness, Brain Injury and Neurobehavioral programming.
-Cumberland includes a 94-bed hospital, 16-bed Residential Treatment Center, and 8-bed Group Home.
+We specialize in chronic illness, brain injury and neurobehavioral programming.
+Cumberland includes a 94-bed hospital, 16-bed Residential Treatment Center (RTC) and eight-bed group home.

 Typical neurobehavioral diagnoses include low-functioning autism, spinal cord injuries, developmental syndrome, perinatal brain injury, impulse control disorders, fetal alcohol syndrome and seizure disorders.
 Brain injury diagnoses include TBI, coma recovery, spinal cord injuries and post-surgical rehabilitation.

 Patient referrals come from hospitals, physician practices, school systems and other institutions.
-Since January 2012, Cumberland has admitted patients from 24 states, including Virginia, Arizona, Alabama, California, Connecticut, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, South Carolina, Tennessee, Vermont, West Virginia, plus the District of Columbia.
-International patients from Iceland, Germany and the Middle East also have been treated at Cumberland Hospital.
+Since January 2012, Cumberland has admitted patients from 24 states, including Virginia, Arizona, Alabama, California, Connecticut, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, South Carolina, Tennessee, Vermont and West Virginia, plus the District of Columbia.
+International patients from Iceland, Germany and the Middle East have also been treated at Cumberland Hospital.

-Length-of-stay varies by clinical program and by individual patient treatment plan, but the average length-of-stay in 2015 is over 120 days.
-Our treatment protocols address both medical and behavioral diagnoses, requiring a significant length-of-stay to affect positive outcomes.
+Length of stay varies by clinical program and by individual patient treatment plan, but the average length-of-stay in 2015 was over 120 days.
+Our treatment protocols address both medical and behavioral diagnoses, requiring a significant hospital stay to achieve positive outcomes.

 Who pays for patient care?